 No matter what user types you serve, there is a remote, mobile solution for their needs.
 Think out-of-the-virtualiztion box and find the right display protocol, and even your most demanding power users can work from the beach!

 Do you want to see how all of the pieces come together?
-Join us for our live webinar and see how you can deliver hosted desktops to power users requiring complex visualization.
+Start a free and fully supported Leostream trial.